-Born in India, Ravi Zacharias was immersed in a Hindu culture offering many gods, and many paths to God.
+Born in India, Ravi Zacharias was immersed in a religious culture offering many gods, and many paths to God.
 As a teenager, Ravi struggled with the confusion of which religion, if any, is really true.

 One day while cycling past a cremation site, Ravi began wondering about an afterlife, and whether there is any existence beyond our ashes.
-He stopped to ask the Hindu priest at the site “where that person, whose body was nothing more than a pile of ashes, was now.”
+He stopped to ask the priest at the site “where that person, whose body was nothing more than a pile of ashes, was now.”
 The priest answered, “That is a question you will be asking all your life, and you will never find a certain answer”.

 The priest’s uncertainty troubled Ravi.
-If the Hindu priest was without answers himself, how could Ravi ever know truth, and the meaning of life?
+If the priest was without answers himself, how could Ravi ever know truth, and the meaning of life?
 Without ultimate truth, and hope for the future, life seemed utterly meaningless to him.

 At age seventeen Ravi reached a point of desperation, and attempted to take his own life.
 But amazingly he survived, awakening in a hospital bed where someone shared with him the claims of Jesus Christ.
 One of those claims contradicted everything Ravi had been taught: Jesus’ claim that he is the only way to God.

 Ravi was familiar with eastern religions that offer no absolute truth, or authoritative word of God.
 Furthermore, no leader of these religions ever made a claim to deity.
 But Christianity is radically different.
 Paul Little explains,